Rule of Wolves: Reception

 Kirkus Reviews called the novel a "wild ride both fantastical and grounded in nuance" that "manages to tidy up almost all ends but still leaves space for more to come."
-Linda H. Codega from Tor took note of the novel's political intrigue but took fault with the "skeleton of an ending, with all the hallmarks of Bardugo’s...writing but without the charm of the last duology."
+Linda H. Codega from Tor took note of the novel's political intrigue but took fault with the "skeleton of an ending, with all the hallmarks of Bardugo’s...writing but without the charm of the last dilogy."

 Rule of Wolves received the Goodreads Choice Award for Young Adult Fantasy in 2021.

 Accolades

 Future

 The ending of the novel teases more for the Crows, aligning with Bardugo's previous statements that she has long-term plans for a third Six of Crows novel.
 However, Rule of Wolves will serve as an ending to Nikolai, Zoya, and Alina's storyline with Bardugo commenting: “I want to let the Grishaverse be at the crossroads...for me, there’s a great sense of peace knowing that a lot of the story has already been told.”